gvwilson/sdxpy/src/oop/index.md

 but to make our meaning clear, we call the values passed into a function its arguments and the names the function uses to refer to them as its parameters.
-Put it another way,
+Put another way,
-parameters are part of the definition and arguments are given when the function is called.
+parameters are part of the definition, and arguments are given when the function is called.

 </div>